 - Interviewing at least one student from each of the three law schools in Minnesota, at least one of whom is a first year law student;

-- Providing a law-related clerkship opportunity with ongoing, regular direction and feedback from the clerk’s supervising attorney(s); and
+- Providing a law-related fellowship opportunity with ongoing, regular direction and feedback from the fellow’s supervising attorney(s); and

-- Treating the student as an employee of your agency; you will be responsible for withholding appropriate taxes and for paying the employer’s portion of the student’s social security taxes.
+- Treating the student as an employee of your agency; your agency will be responsible for withholding appropriate taxes and for paying the employer’s portion of the student’s social security taxes.

-If your agency received an MJF clerk in 2016, MJF must have your evaluation of the 2016 clerk before you will be eligible for a 2017 clerk.
-This evaluation is also available at bottom of this page.
+If your agency received an MJF fellow in 2021, MJF must have your evaluation of the 2021 fellow before you will be eligible for a 2022 fellow.

-In selecting clerkship agencies, MJF considers multiple factors including: our budget, client populations served, legal issues addressed, activities assigned to summer clerks, your need for MJF clerks, past experiences of MJF summer clerks, and the interest of MJF’s members in serving particular agencies.
-MJF will select a broad range of programs in locations throughout the Twin Cities and Greater Minnesota.
+In selecting host agencies, MJF considers multiple factors including our budget, legal issues addressed, activities assigned to summer fellows, your need for MJF fellows, past experiences of MJF summer fellows, and law student interest in serving particular agencies.
+MJF will select a range of programs in the Twin Cities and Greater Minnesota.

-MJF asks agencies to make a financial contribution to the clerkship program in order to help fund the stipends, and the coordination of the application and interviewing process.
-An agency’s ability to contribute financially has no bearing on its selection as a host for a summer clerk.
-MJF appreciates your ongoing participation in both our volunteer and summer clerkship programs.
+MJF asks agencies to make a financial contribution to the fellowship program in order to help fund the stipends, and the coordination of the application and interviewing process.
+An agency’s ability to contribute financially has no bearing on its selection as a host for a summer fellow.

-- August: MJF sends applications to public interest agencies across Minnesota, and then solicits input from student members and past clerks before deciding which agencies will be funded.
+- September – October: MJF sends applications to public interest agencies across Minnesota, and then solicits input from student members and past fellows before deciding which agencies will be funded.
 The application will also be available here.

 - November – December: Once the agencies are selected, MJF advertises the program at each of the three Minnesota law schools: Mitchell Hamline School of Law, University of Minnesota Law School, and University of St. Thomas School of Law.
 Any student – not yet in their final year of law school – may apply via Symplicity.
 Applications are forwarded to agencies.